 For almost 100 years, Puerto Rico has served as a "guinea pig" for U.S. social and economic policies.
 The early history of neoliberal policies on the island predates its implementation on the mainland.
 Today, the island is buried under massive debt that, following David Harvey's analysis, may provide a post-neoliberal view of social and economic crisis in marginalized communities.
 This new research project seeks to untangle the complex social and economic issues plaguing Puerto Rico, but also seeks to capture the radical planning strategies used by islanders to survive day-to-day.
 These strategies pull largely from Lefebvre, as a Puerto Rican interpretation of the "Right to the City," horizontalidad, and autogestion.

-UPDATE (SEPTEMBER 2017): Following Hurricane Maria, this research has taken a more urgent turn.
+Following Hurricane Maria, this research has taken a more urgent turn.
+Working with professors Amy Javernick-Will and Abbie Liel in Civil Engineering, our interdisciplinary research group is examining housing and community development issues after Hurricane Maria.
 The insurgent practices used by Puerto Ricans have become more crucial for day-to-day survival.
 I am currently revisiting the scope and purpose of this project to align with the realities of the current post-disaster situation.

 merging the charlands